ialbert/bio/README.md

     bio MN996532  --fetch --rename ratg13

     # Run an alignment.
-    bio align ncov:S ratg13:S --end 80 --translate
+    bio align ncov:S ratg13:S --end 90 --translate

-to align the first 80 basepairs DNA sequence translated as for the proteins taken from SARS-COV-2 and its closest (known) relative Bat coronavirus RatG13.
+to align the first 90 basepairs DNA sequence translated into proteins taken from SARS-COV-2 and its closest (known) relative Bat coronavirus RatG13.
 Read more about the process in the documentation.

 ## Learn more about how `bio` works